corcorana/restingIAF/iaf_manu.md

 Given the obvious advantages of automated analysis tools, it is somewhat puzzling that these curve-fitting techniques do not yet appear to have gained widespread currency in the contemporary IAF literature [although cf. Haegens and colleagues, -@haegens2014, for a notable counterexample].
 For instance, neither Goljahani and colleagues [-@goljahani2012] nor Bazanova and Vernon [-@bazanova2014] mention the development of such algorithms in their reviews of IAF methods.
-One possibility is that many researchers are simply unaware of the existence of these methods, since their application to date has been predominantly focused on spectral modeling, rather than the quantification of IAF per se.
+One possibility is that many researchers are simply unaware of the existence of these methods, since their application to date has been predominantly focused on spectral modelling, rather than the quantification of IAF per se.
 An alternative explanation is that researchers deem these methods too complex to be a worthwhile investment of their time (especially if quantifying IAF is only an intermediary step within a broader analysis framework, rather than the main topic of inquiry).
-This attitude might be reinforced by the additional burden involved in obtaining and implementing an algorithm that may have been written in an unfamiliar programming language, and which poses nontrivial challenges with respect to integration within existing analysis pipelines.
+This attitude might be reinforced by the additional burden involved in obtaining and implementing an algorithm that may have been written in an unfamiliar programming language, and which poses nontrivial challenges with respect to integration with existing analysis pipelines.
 We suggest then that one of the critical steps towards achieving a more widespread adoption of automated IAF estimation routines is to make these tools as openly available as possible, in formats that are easy to assimilate within popular methods of EEG data analysis.

 ## Aims of the present study